singularian/mdencode/docs/mdzip_cpp.md

 0   0   0   32  32  65  33  97  18  63  24  34  255 252
 ```

+# TODO List

+- Add the file signature blocks.
+- Add the file signature mdunzip post validation.
+- Add the hash keylist support to change the signature keys in the mdzip/mdunzip file.
+- Make the go and C++ programs use the same format
+- Add more signatures to the signature list

 # Donations

 * BTC: `32L3gyJdkiFwgJ72rsSzbCBjTjVFxJLHPm`